 The dollar differential alone changes the arithmetic on a U.S. trip.
 Accommodation, dining and activities priced in U.S. dollars cost more in Canadian terms when the exchange rate is unfavourable — and that effect compounds across a family vacation or a multi-day business trip.

 There is also a less tangible cost: The disruption to business relationships.
-Companies in sectors like automotive, technology and finance that have historically relied on regular cross-border trips to maintain partnerships, attend conferences or close deals are now navigating a harder environment.
+Companies in sectors like automotive, technology and finance that have historically relied on regular cross-border trips to maintain partnerships, attend conferences or close deals are now navigating a more difficult environment.
 That friction has financial consequences that are harder to quantify but no less real.

 Protect your vacation before you ever leave the ground.
 The Scotiabank Passport® Visa Infinite Card* isn't just a premium travel card — it’s your financial safety net.
 Get up to $10,000 in trip cancellation and interruption coverage, plus 6 free annual airport lounge visits.
 Apply now and collect your bonus rewards.